Types of Surgery for Primary Bone Cancer

 In the past, the main way to treat bone cancer was to remove the whole limb.
 This surgery is called "amputation." �Now, most tumors can be completely removed and the bone rebuilt.
 This is usually called "limb-sparing surgery."
 Sometimes, removing a tumor from an arm or leg affects how it works after surgery.
 The limb can be rebuilt with a bone graft, a metal prosthesis, or a combination of the two.
 These are complicated surgeries and often require a team of doctors�who bring�their expertise and experience�together to�provide the best care.
 This kind of surgery�may�not be�available at all centers.
 Removing tumors in the pelvic (hip) bone is�particularly difficult.
 Sometimes, additional surgeries are required in the years following the initial surgery.

 You may be treated with chemotherapy, radiation therapy, or both to shrink the tumor before limb-sparing surgery.
 Even with these treatments, you may need an amputation, but surgeons can usually perform limb-sparing surgery.
 If you have chemotherapy, the treatment may take several months.
-Your body will need time to rest after your treatment, before doctors can perform surgery.�
+After treatment, your body will need time to rest before doctors can perform surgery.�

 If you require an amputation, you will be fitted with an artificial limb called a "prosthesis," once your skin heals after surgery.�You�may still look forward to a high quality of life.
 In fact, many people who have amputations can be just as active as people who�undergo limb-sparing operations.